j6k4m8/365papers/README.md

 ## I want to do this.
 How?

+First I'd read [the epilogue that I posted](https://blog.jordan.matelsky.com/365papers/epilogue/) talking about some of the challenges and advantages of a project like this.
+Then, if you like my format:

 - Clone this repository
 - Modify `_config.yml` to say your name instead of my name
 - Enable GitHub Pages support (https://github.com/[YOUR_USERNAME]/365papers/settings)